 I am very grateful for your interest in Pope St. John XXIII National Seminary and I would like to take this opportunity to introduce you to this extraordinary place.

-The Pope St. John XXIII Seminary community is committed to our founding mission: the human, spiritual, academic and pastoral formation of candidates aged 30 and older.
+The Pope St. John XXIII Seminary community is committed to our founding mission: the human, spiritual, intellectual, and pastoral formation of candidates aged 30 and older.
 Our unique institution is the only American seminary for these mature candidates administered by diocesan priests.
 For more than five decades, candidates have been accepted from various professional backgrounds; such as law, medicine, business, teaching, sales, banking, social work and military service.
 The diversity of life experiences shared by these mature seminarians enriches both the Seminary community and their future ministries in the Church.

 At Pope St. John XXIII, seminarians are offered a balanced program of priestly formation in a healthy, happy and mature environment specifically suited for the adult learner.
 The curriculum of theological studies is designed to nurture what is central to our Catholic Faith and Tradition in an integrated human, spiritual and pastoral formation program.
 The expectation is that candidates applying for admission will have obtained an undergraduate degree and many enter the Seminary having already earned advanced degrees.